mikatpt/dotfiles/README.md

     - `src/.config/nvim/lua/modules/lspconfig/on-attach.lua`
     - You can also run `:map` within nvim to see a list of all active keybindings.
 - Language servers are pre-configured for bash, vim, and lua for convenience.
+- Formatting is configured for javascript/typescript and go, provided you LspInstall them.

 ## Neovim setup
 * If you would like syntax highlighting, autocomplete, and formatting, run below commands for the relevant languages.